bawfng04/Number-Guessing-Game/README.md

 ## Overview

 The Number Guessing Game is a classic, fun, and engaging game designed to test your number-guessing skills.
-In this game, the computer randomly selects a number within a specified range, and the player's goal is to guess that number with as few attempts as possible.
+In this game, the computer randomly selects a number within a specified range, and the player's goal is to guess that number with as few guesses and time as possible.
 It's a simple yet captivating game that offers endless hours of entertainment.

 ## Features